nusco/narjillos/backlog.md

 * Green fibers get energy from the environment
 * Externalize configurable parameters to YAML

-#Intuitive Navigation
+##Intuitive Navigation
-* Test track/untrack mouse commands with real user
+* Test track/untrack mouse commands with first-comer
 * Limit panning inside space area
 * Make central area of dish visible at a distance
 * Visual effect when tracking/untracking

-#Predators
+##Predators
 * Fix sketchy collision detection
 * Rewrite collision detection to be independent of max speed
 * Narjillos point at other narjillos